mplanasgit/project-1/README.md

 ![Age distribution and fatality](./images/age_fatality.jpg)

 ##### Conclusions:
-- People that report shark attacks are young, since they are the ones practicing the abovementioned sports.
+- People that report shark attacks are young, since they are the ones that mostly practice the abovementioned sports.
 <br/>

 ##### 3.4.2.
 Gender x Survivability